vilroi/blog/content/posts/case-of-missing-volatile.md

 ---
-title: "The Case of the Missing \"voatile\""
+title: "Case of the Forgotten \'volatile\'"
 date: 2024-04-07T11:38:59-07:00
 draft: true
 ---
 ## Background
-I had gotten back to tinkering with embedded stuff recently, and was writing some test code to get a better understanding of how timers worked.
+I had gotten back into tinkering with embedded stuff recently, and was writing some test code to get a better understanding of timers.

 Specifically, I had written something like the following to be run on the [EK-TM4C123GXL Evaluation Board](https://www.ti.com/tool/EK-TM4C123GXL):